BhawksGit/BadUSB-Mouse/README.md

 </ul>

 <h2>Wiring How-To</h2>
-<p>This section provides detailed, step-by-step instructions on how to integrate the Arduino into the mouse hardware along with a USB hub and a photodiode.
+<p>This section provides detailed, step-by-step instructions on how to integrate the Arduino into the mouse hardware along with a USB hub and a phototransistor.
 Follow these steps carefully, and refer to the wiring diagram for visual guidance.</p>

 <ol>
     <li><strong>Preparing the Mouse Cable:</strong> Remove the USB connector from the mouse motherboard.
 Cut off the end connector, then strip the four wires (data+, data-, positive, and ground).</li>